yochannah/Corrfunc/docs/source/development/index.rst

 =======================

-The developer documentation contains guidlines for how to stay up-to-date on Corrfunc development, submit bug reports and contribute to the Corrfunc code base.
+The developer documentation contains guidlines for how to stay up-to-date on corrfunc development, submit bug reports and contribute to the corrfunc code base.

 .. toctree::